 Chamomile is another favorite of mine, as it is for many tea lovers.
 Like lavender, chamomile is drought tolerant and pretty low maintenance.
-There are two main types of chamomile, Roman and German.
+There are two main varieties, Roman and German.
 Roman, or Chamaemelum nobile, grows lower to the ground, only reaching 3-6 inches in height.
 German, or Matricaria recutita, grows up to two feet tall.

 Chamomile needs approximately one inch of water per week, and will do best in full sun.
 Let the soil dry out a bit between waterings.
 Mulching is recommended to discourage weed growth and help the soil retain moisture.

-Chamomile is another relaxing, stress-relieving herb.
+Chamomile, like lavender, is another relaxing, stress-relieving herb.
 It is anti-inflammatory, astringent, anti-microbial, antioxidant, analgesic, antibacterial, sedative, antiseptic, and carminative.
-Chamomile is great for digestion issues, upset stomach, diarrhea, gas, bloating, and IBS.
-It can also be helpful for colds and fevers.
+It is great for digestion issues, upset stomach, diarrhea, gas, bloating, and IBS.
+And, it can also be helpful for colds and fevers.

 This wonderful herb even has pain-relieving (analgesic) properties!
 It can be made into a tea, soaked into a cotton cloth, and used for teething babies to chew and suck on.
-Chamomile is excellent for anxiety, insomnia, headaches, migraines, and menstrual cramps.
+This tea is also excellent for anxiety, insomnia, headaches, migraines, and menstrual cramps.

 Chamomile is a GRAS (generally regarded as safe) herb, and is considered safe for pregnant and lactating women.
 It is even safe for most animals.

 Is chamomile on your list of go-to herbs?
 I hope I’ve inspired you to grow some of your own!
-Comment below with your favorite ways to use chamomile!
+Comment below with your favorite ways to use this gentle, amazing herb!

 I love chamomile tea and I used to have the flowers growing wild around our last home.
 I think I will need to plant them in my garden here. 🙂